freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-balance-sheet/step-026.md

 # --description--

-Now that you have all of the finance data in place, you need to style your balance sheet so it looks visually appealing.
+Now that you have all of the financial data in place, you need to style your balance sheet so it looks visually appealing.

 Start by creating a `body` selector, and give it a `text-align` property set to `center`.